leahhou/MYOB_code_test_leah/README.md

-### People usually set goals at the beginning of the year as their new year resolutions.
-Yet the majority have failed to achieve them.
+### Welcome to Leah's Tic Tac Toe's Game
-### Instruction to open files to play the game Tic Tac Toe!:
+### Please follow the instruction  below to download the game and play on your local computer:

 * Step 1: Download the whole repo to your local machine so that all files are available on your local computer
 * Step 2: Open terminal in your local computer